What Broody Means

 Another trick that I use here at the ranch is getting air underneath the hen.
 The best way to do this might require a few changes to your nest area, but it’s well worth the effort.
 I don’t like keeping my birds on a wire grate in the nesting place, but I do have that option for the simple solution of breaking the behavior of the broody hen.

 I have a piece of plywood covering the wire grate in their nest area, over that is a gracious amount of grass hay.
 When the occasional broody hen occupies the nest, I simply remove the plywood, by exposing the wire grate, the hen has air flow under her – which to her, is completely unacceptable… especially if you put a fan underneath it.
-I use the chicken-n-hutch for this purpose, take the ramp off, using just the hutch for all my nesting areas.

 Note: It’s important to act quickly when addressing the broody hen, the longer you allow it to continue, the longer you will have to wait before she starts laying eggs again.